HomeArduinoCore TutorialsdigitalWrite() and digitalRead()

 This is enough for driving small components like LEDs (with a resistor) or buzzers.
 But if you need to control devices that require more current—like motors, relays, or high-power LEDs—you must use an external driver circuit, transistor, or relay module.

-Wiring diagram for LED connected to Arduino
+Wiring an LED to Arduino Pin 13

 The image below shows how the LED is connected to the Arduino Uno.